Underdog Animal Rescue & Rehab is the only organization in the state of Utah that exclusively serves the Native American reservations.

 Animal Rescue

-Our work is focused mainly on the Navajo Nation, the closest tribal reserve to the Underdog Rescue facility in Moab, Utah, and also the largest reservation in the United States.
-Underdog Rescue houses most of the rescued dogs at the Moab facility, while utilizing foster homes for animals in need of more care, or socialization.
+Our work is focused mainly on the Navajo Nation, the largest reservation in the United States.
+Underdog Rescue houses many of the rescued dogs at the Moab facility, while utilizing foster homes for puppies, animals in need of more care, or socialization.
+Our foster network is an integral part of our success.

 Underdog Rescue provides many donations to the Navajo Nation, including thousands of pounds of pet food each year, backpacks, shoes, and clothing for children, hygiene kits, and other items requested from the communities we work with.